Is My Child a Sociopath? Know the Signs

 • A childhood diagnosis of conduct disorder

 The exact causes of ASPD have not yet been defined.
-However, there are signs that there may be a genetic link that predisposes a person to develop the disorder and that certain life circumstances may trigger its development.[2]
-Some experts have found a possible link to an adaptation during brain development in utero.[3]
+However, there are signs that there may be a genetic link that predisposes a person to develop the disorder and that certain life circumstances may trigger its development (Antisocial Personality Disorder: MedlinePlus Medical Encyclopedia, n.d.).
+Some experts have found a possible link to an adaptation during brain development in utero (Mead et al., 2010).

 Signs of Sociopathy in Children

-As a parent, what behaviors should you be looking out for if you suspect your child might have ASPD?
+As a parent, what behaviors should you look out for if you suspect your child might have ASPD?
+Sociopathic behaviors in children can include actions such as cruelty to animals, vandalism, and other forms of aggression.

 These are 5 signs that your suspicion might be correct.
 Keep in mind that many children go through phases where they tell lies or act uncharacteristically.
 This doesn’t necessarily make them sociopaths.
 But, if you are seeing these signs regularly it might be time to talk to a mental health professional.